Living Donor Organ Transplantation

 Most kidneys and livers used in transplantation come from deceased donors, but this approach doesn’t provide enough organs for all the people who need them.
-All told, 118,000 people in the United States are on a waiting list for an organ, and many of them will wait years for a life-saving organ transplant.
+More than 113,000 people in the United States are waiting for an organ.
+Many of them will wait years for a life-saving organ transplant.
 That’s why it’s essential to increase the number of liver and kidney donations from people who are alive.

 You can save a life and gain a wonderful sense of satisfaction by becoming a living organ donor.

 “Our philosophy is that people should be as healthy after donating a kidney as before,” says Sanjay Kulkarni, MD, medical director of Yale Medicine and Yale New Haven Hospital Center for Living Organ Donors at Yale New Haven Health.
 The center builds support communities for donors and is a pioneer in providing free, lifelong local medical monitoring for any issues that may arise related to their organ donation.

 A living donation occurs when a person who is alive donates an organ—a liver or a kidney—so that it can be transplanted into someone who needs it.
 For the recipient, there are many benefits to living donation, including a shorter wait for an organ, convenient scheduling of surgeries, and fewer complications and procedures (including dialysis for a kidney recipient).
 In addition, once they are transplanted, organs from living donors often last longer than those from deceased donors.

 A transplant is possible when the donor and recipient are compatible, which may include such factors as blood type and body size.

 Directed donation: You donate your organ to a specific person—either a family member, someone you know or a stranger you have heard about.

 Non-directed donation: You donate an organ, but do not name a specific recipient.
 Your transplant center gives the organ to a medically-compatible recipient.